bevyengine/bevy-website/content/learn/book/migration-guides/0.9-0.10/_index.md

     <div class="migration-guide-area-tag">ECS</div>
 </div>

 `ArchetypeId`, `ArchetypeGeneration`, and `ArchetypeComponentId` are all now opaque IDs and cannot be turned into a numeric value.
-Please file an issue if this does not work for your use case.
+Please file an issue if this does not work for your use case or check [bevy_ecs is excessively public](https://github.com/bevyengine/bevy/issues/3362) for more info.

 `Archetype` and `Archetypes` are not constructible outside of `bevy_ecs` now.
 Use `World::archetypes` to get a read-only reference to either of these types.